Owl (Marvel Comics): Powers and abilities

 The Owl has ingested a special serum which enabled him to naturally glide for short distances, though he has to leap from a height of at least 20 ft off of the ground to do so.
 He is able to perform complex midair maneuvers while he glides which would be impossible for ordinary humans.
 The Owl's gliding ability is assisted by a weak psionic ability to levitate his body.
 Under the right conditions, such as favorable air currents, the Owl can glide for at least the length of a city block.
 He uses specially designed capes to allow him to do this.

 His bones are hollow, and he possesses a greater proportionate muscle mass than normal humans.
 Though the Owl only exercises moderately, his strength, endurance, resistance/resiliency to injury and fatigue, and reflexes/reactions are enhanced as a result of his mutation (he is physically stronger and tougher than any Olympic weightlifter).
 His vision and hearing are superhumanly acute, his head can rotate 180 degrees, and his eyes can move independently of each other in their own sockets and have greater visual range than an ordinary human.
 His teeth and nails are essentially fangs and talons which can tear through human flesh with relative ease.
 Most of his adversaries assume that he is just a normal human as he almost never engages in physical struggles; he relegates this to his underlings, like the Vulture and Electro.

 Over the years the Owl has taken a number of experimental drugs and subjected himself to experimental surgical procedures to increase his ability to glide.
-These experiments have met with mixed results and a by-product of them is that he has been mutagenically altered in a way that has negatively affected his sanity and made him more animal like.
-For instance, he enjoys eating live mice with his vintage six hundred dollar wine.
+These experiments have met with mixed results and a by-product of them is that he has been mutagenically altered in a way that has negatively affected his sanity and made him more animal-like.
+For instance, he enjoys eating live mice with his vintage six-hundred-dollar wine.
 It also paralyzed him down the waist for some time, making him unable to stand or walk without a special leg-brace exoskeleton.

 The Owl wears a set of metal razor-sharp steel-tool talons attached to each forearm (closely resembling Wolverine's claws) and a specially designed cape designed to resemble an owl's outstretched wings to assist him in steering during flight, and often uses various other bird-themed weapons and pieces of equipment.
-This special equipment was designed for him by the Terrible Tinkerer.
+This special equipment was designed for him by the Tinkerer.
 Although the Owl is somewhat deranged, he is an extremely skilled criminal organizer and money launderer.

 Other versions

 Age of Apocalypse

-In the alternate timeline of the 1995–1996 Age of Apocalypse storyline, the Owl is a member of the Marauders, a terrorist group composed of humans who have betrayed humanity and joined Apocalypse.
-This incarnation of the Owl is killed by Gwen Stacy and Clint Barton, alongside fellow Marauders members Dirigible, Red and Arcade.
+An alternate timeline variant of the Owl appears in Age of Apocalypse as a member of Apocalypse's Marauders who is later killed by Gwen Stacy and Clint Barton.